N-Joy

 N-Joy (also N-JOY) is a German, public radio station by the Norddeutscher Rundfunk (NDR) made for listeners with an age between 14 and 39.
 The headquarters is in Hamburg.
-Program director is Norbert Grundei.
+Program director is Melanie Lidsba.

 N-Joy started broadcasting on 4 April 1994.
 The actual program is dominated by charts oriented music, interviews with musicians and unplugged songs.
-N-Joy does not broadcast any advertisement.
+N-Joy does not broadcast any advertisements.

-The listeners have the possibility to offer music wishes and to communicate with the moderators via e-mail, Facebook and via telephone.
+The listeners have the possibility to offer music wishes and to communicate with the moderators via e-mail, social media, and via telephone.
 The listeners also have the chance to get tickets for "secret concerts" (not public planned concerts of musicians with less security and less visitors).